SAP-docs/btp-task-center/docs/40-administration/connect-sap-ariba-and-sap-task-center-d26b525.md

     1. Create an application on the SAP Ariba Developer Portal for each SAP Ariba product you would like to connect to SAP Task Center.
 For more information about accessing the SAP Ariba Developer Portal, see [Help for the SAP Ariba developer portal](https://help.sap.com/docs/ARIBA_APIS/b61dd8c7e22c4fe489f191f66b4c48d6/1d55722e669e4c6aaa4eda5a011519ac.html).
     2. Save the application key for each created application.
-    3. Ask the SAP Ariba Technical Support for each *URL* and *Token Service URL* for the SAP Task Center SPI.
+    3. Note each *URL* and *Token Service URL* for the SAP Task Center SPI.
 You need this information when creating the destination.

         Request separate applications for the destinations for SAP AribaBuying and SAP AribaSourcing: